-If the readvector directive is specified, CPLEX will read in a .vec file named £1 and use it to initiate the hybrid crossover method that results in an optimal basic solution.
+If the readvector directive is specified, CPLEX will read in a .vec file named f1 and use it to initiate the hybrid crossover method that results in an optimal basic solution.
 Note that CPLEX will not perform additional barrier iterations after reading in the .vec file.
-Similarly, if the writevector directive is specified, CPLEX will write out .vec file named £2.
+Similarly, if the writevector directive is specified, CPLEX will write out .vec file named f2.

-singular=i (default 10)
+singular=i